andrewrowell/KnnAPI/README.md

 2. Create the bucket with `aws s3api create-bucket --bucket <YOUR BUCKET NAME> --acl private`.
 3. Zip the lambda executables with `zip lambda.zip addflower.py testflower.py`.
 4. Upload the lambda with `aws s3 cp lambda.zip s3://<YOUR_BUCKET_NAME>/lambda.zip`.
-5. Deploy the CFT with `aws cloudformation deploy --template-file knnapi.yml --stack-name knnapi --capabilities CAPABILITY_NAMED_IAM`
+5. Deploy the CFT with `sam build && sam deploy --guided`

 # Using
 ## Adding a flower to the database